DavidCecil50/OBDZero/README.md

 The app does not exchange data with the Internet and it does not use GPS.

-There is a user manual availiable for download at OBDzero.dk or by writing to ORPEnvironment@gmail.com
+There is a user manual available for download at OBDzero.dk or by writing to ORPEnvironment@gmail.com

 I take no responsibility for any consequences of OBDZero's use.